 You don’t have to go back very far to see some examples.
 In 2008, when the global stock market shed about a third of its value, broad-market bond index funds delivered over 6%.
 And during the turmoil of 2011, when Canadian and international stocks tanked, bonds returned well over 9%.
 That cushioned the blow and provided opportunities for rebalancing by selling some of those bonds and buying equities with the proceeds.

 Holding cash in your portfolio during a stock market correction offers a much smaller benefit.
 Your savings account will never spike in value and offset losses on the equity side, and it’s likely to disappoint if a recession rears its head.
-When interest rates fall, savings accounts savings accounts will just pay you less going forward.
+When interest rates fall, savings accounts will just pay you less going forward.

 It’s always important to consider asset classes in context, rather than in isolation.
 On their own, investment-grade bonds are unattractive today if your goal is simply to earn interest income in the short term.
 But if you’re in it for the long haul, never forget that bonds are still the asset class that puts the balance in a balanced portfolio.